huawei-noah/SMARTS/competition/track2/README.md

         --volume=<path>/output:/output
         <username/imagename:version>
     ```
-1. Training of a new RL model should start once the above command is executed.
+1. Training of a new model should start once the above command is executed.
 1. New offline data is made available to the container via a mapped volume at `/offline_datasets` directory.
 1. The `/offline_datasets` directory contains selected Waymo and NGSIM datasets.
-1. Inside the container, on completion of training, the trained model should be saved in `/track2/submission` folder such that calling `/track2/submission/policy.py::Policy.act(obs)` with a multi-agent SMARTS observation returns a multi-agent `TargetPose` action.
+1. Inside the container, on completion of training, the trained model should be saved in `/track2/submission` folder such that calling `/track2/submission/policy.py::Policy.act(obs)` with a multi-agent SMARTS observation as input returns a multi-agent `TargetPose` action as output.
 1. The `/track2/submission` folder will be mapped out from the container and evaluated by the same evaluation script as that of Track-1.
 See evaluation [README.md](../evaluation/README.md).
-1. During development, it is strongly suggested to submit your zipped `track2/submission` folder to the Validation Track in Codalab, to verify that the evaluation works without errors.
+1. During development, it is strongly suggested to submit your zipped `track2/submission` folder to the Validation stage in Codalab, to verify that the evaluation works without errors.
 1. Finally, the offline training code in `/track2/train` directory will be manually scrutinised.

 ### Submit to Codalab